jcobo88/packet-tracer-networking-lab/README.md

 **Complete**

-The final Packet Tracer file, device configurations, troubleshooting evidence, and final validation screenshots are included in this repository.
+The final Packet Tracer file, six Cisco device configurations, troubleshooting evidence, and final validation screenshots are included in this repository.

-The project focuses on foundational switching, routing, network services, security, and troubleshooting while showing the progression from a basic segmented LAN into a larger multi-router network with centralized services, simulated Internet access, security controls, and Layer 2 redundancy.
+The project focuses on foundational switching, routing, network services, security, and troubleshooting while showing the progression from a basic segmented LAN into a larger multi-router network with centralized services, simulated Internet connectivity, security controls, and Layer 2 redundancy.